 Materials sought are those not regularly obtained by affiliate Departments, particularly those in support of varying ASTA (Special Studies) course offerings.
 These distinctive courses change from semester to semester and emphasize facets of Asian literature, culture, history, economics, politics, sociology, philosophy, art, and religions not regularly covered or emphasized in coordinate Departments.
 The ranges and types of materials are therefore broad and variable; examples include in-depth, one-semester courses in Japanese painting or Hinduism.
 Generally excluded are popular, ephemeral materials; focuses are on scholarly, advanced-research, specialized publications.
 Children's literature and inspirational materials are excluded except when functioning as intrinsic parts of Special Studies courses.

-Monographs, monographic series, serials, specialized reference works, conference proceedings, media (including software or visual items) and recordings may be regularly sought; excluded are most anthologies, textbooks, dissertations, manuscripts, and most collections of previously published materials.
+Monographs, monographic series, serials, specialized reference works, conference proceedings, media (DVDs and streaming items) and recordings may be regularly sought; excluded are most anthologies, textbooks, dissertations, manuscripts, and most collections of previously published materials.

 To broaden accessibility, journals are sought online when this format is available.
 Print may be cancelled to reduce costs when ownership of the online version is assured.
 Online access that requires additional costs with a print subscription will be sought selectively within the amount budgeted for Asian Studies journals.
-Monographs and other types are generally purchased as printed text though other formats are considered, including digital files (online or CD), audio cassette types, and video tapes.
+Monographs and other types are generally purchased as printed text though other formats are considered, including digital.

 Asian (primarily Chinese, Japanese, Vietnamese) are collected for language studies, and English for research purposes.